riera90/generic-makefile/README.md

-# Warning!
-This version is not stable yet!

 ![](https://github.com/riera90/generic-makefile/blob/master/make-files/logo.png)

 # Description

 The Makefile that can be configured in under 30 seconds and adapts to almost all your C and C++ projects!